sequel7/mook/README.txt

 [intro]
-Mook is a tool used to scan for available services through a filtering device that uses some for of syn-flood protection.
+Mook is a tool used to scan for available services through a filtering device that uses some sort of syn-flood protection.
 These devices will reply with a SYN/ACK to every SYN packet sent.
 Making it impossible for traditional port scanners to detect legitimate services.